szuvarska/ConvolutionalNeuralNetworks/deliverable/project_desc.md

 3. Consider the application of ensemble (hard/soft voting, stacking).

 ## Dataset Description
-CINIC-10 is a dataset designed for image classification, and it was designed to serve as a bridge between the widely used CIFAR-10 dataset and the significantly larger ImageNet dataset.
+[CINIC-10](https://www.kaggle.com/datasets/mengcius/cinic10) is a dataset for image classification, and it was designed to serve as a bridge between the widely used CIFAR-10 dataset and the significantly larger ImageNet dataset.
 Images are split into three subsets: training, validation, and testing.

 Like CIFAR-10, CINIC-10 includes 10 different classes, which are categories into which the images are grouped.
-These classes are the same as those found in CIFAR-10, and they are:
+These classes are:

 1. **Airplane**
 2. **Automobile**